Planning events, virtual or in-person, is not an easy feat.

-If you can use your online community platform’s CMS to advertise, you should definitely do this for your annual event.
-Advertising is a quick way for members to see what you want them to as soon as they enter the community.
-Additionally, when your ads are for internal promotion, such as your association’s annual event, these ads can seem less intrusive than those for external content.
+If you can use your online community platform’s CMS to advertise, you should definitely do this for your events.
+Advertising is a quick way for community users to see what you want them to as soon as they enter the community.
+Additionally, when your ads are for internal promotion, such as your own events, these ads can seem less intrusive than those for external content.

 Retargeting is a simple practice that can increase the power of your promotion.
 It works by using web tracking data to personalize what ads members see.
 Ever gaze on your Amazon Prime wish list via Google, forgot you left your oven on in the kitchen, then get back, log into Facebook instead, and that Instant Pot pops up like, “Hey!
 Forgetting something?”
 Well, think of this as a similar approach.

-For example, if a member visits your annual event page but doesn’t register, you can set it up so that they’ll see an ad for your annual event pop up on the homepage a few minutes later.
+For example, if users visit your event landing page but don’t register, you can set it up so that they’ll see an ad for your event pop up on the homepage a few minutes later.
 This can help bring them back to the registration process, since they may have just forgotten that’s what they were doing.

-You can use marketing automation software to retarget your members, or you can use retargeting specific software.
+You can use marketing automation software to retarget your users, or you can use retargeting specific software.

 Use automation rules.